 Why is the term „feminism“ so looked down upon?
-Why do men find it so hard call themselves a feminist?
+Why do men find it so hard call themselves feminists?
 It’s high time (if it wasn’t since always) to fly this flag, speak up and say: We should all be feminists.
-Feminism is not just „women’s business“, as little as human rights should be of concern merely to victims of persecution.
-Feminism is not just an attitude on the fringes – it should be self-explanatory.
-And feminism is not just some blurry term for „women’s rights“: it is more than a representative women’s quota, and more than #MeToo.
+Feminism is not just „women’s business“; as little as human rights should be of concern merely to victims of persecution.
+Feminism is not just an attitude on the fringes; it should be self-explanatory.
+And feminism is not just some blurry term for „women’s rights“; it is more than a representative women’s quota, and more than #MeToo.

 Feminism isn’t just for women

-The absurd idea that feminism were only something for women is pretty widespread.
+First, the absurd idea that feminism were only something for women is pretty widespread.
 Why is that so?
 Because a pretty big majority simply does not seek conversation with feminist ideas.
 A pretty big majority unacquainted with grand feminist ideas such as those of Simone de Beauvoir, Sandra Harding, or Judith Butler.
 But a majority too, and much more importantly, that hasn’t reflected the slightest bit on how decisive a feminist position and attitude could be – especially for men.

-Every political argument has its political counterfactual, and particularly so in the case of the more „trendy“ constructivist understanding of feminism: That which we have constructed we can construct otherwise.
+Every political argument has its political counterfactual, and particularly so in the case of the more „trendy“ constructivist understanding of feminism: that which we have constructed we can construct otherwise.
 That is precisely why men ought to realise their part and join the feminist ambition.
 For if this is a problem of power, the behaviour of the powerful should clearly be of key importance.

 Feminism is more than a women’s quota

-The difference is one of the perhaps oldest political divides around, but there is something that unites them: At least we should all be able to concede that we need to create spaces beyond mere representation, as obviously this is about more than better positions at the workplace (although I’m not saying it’s not about that).
+The difference is one of the perhaps oldest political divides around, but there is something that unites them.
+At least we should all be able to concede that we need to create spaces beyond mere representation, as obviously this is about more than better positions at the workplace (although I’m not saying it’s not about that).

 So it’s about more: It’s about cultural-political inclinations, expectations, tendencies.
-Take education as an example: In my Master’s curriculum at university I’ve counted how much of our core readings (of the entire year) were written and published by men.
+Take education as an example.
+In my Master’s curriculum at university I’ve counted how much of our core readings (of the entire year) were written and published by men.
 The results were shocking.
 Out of a total of 270 authors only 30 were female, which is roughly 11%.
 Among those 11% a clear majority are feminists and critical theorists – that is, among the few women there were at all, the majority was put in the „fringe corner“.

 Feminisms for all